dmgerow/manufacturing-cloud-connector-for-sales/README.md

 **Note: If you install the managed package, prepend the `MfgConnect` namespace to all fields and class names below**

 This connector is used to facilitate the conversion of a Quote to a Sales Agreement.
-Its primary purpose is to convert Quote Lines to Sales Agreement Products on an already created Sales Agreement record.
+Its primary purpose is to convert Quote Lines to Sales Agreement Products on already created Sales Agreement records.
 When invoked, it does the following:

 1. Queries all quote lines related to the Quote ID in the `Quote__c` field on the provided Sales Agreements
 2. For each quote line, a new Sales Agreement Product is created using either the default mappings, or the custom mapping plugin noted in `QuoteLineToSalesAgreementProductMapping__c` setting in the package settings
+   1. If the `Match QLI Account to SA Account` setting is enabled, only quote lines with the same Account ID (`AccountId__c`) as the Sales Agreement (`AccountId`) will be added to the Sales Agreement.
+This helps you facilitate the conversion of one quote to multiple Sales Agreements (e.g. one quote has multiple ship to addresses that need different sales agreements).
+Note that to use this you will still need to
+      1. Make the Sales Agreements
+      2. Make sure that the `AccountId__c` on the quote line is populated
 3. If a Sales Agreement Product already exists for the Quote Line’s PriceBookEntryId, the records are merged.
 This is because a PriceBookEntry can only exist on a Sales Agreement once.
 4. The new Sales Agreement Products are inserted.